History of Kilnsey and Conistone

 Kilnsey, known as Kylnesey in 1146, is said to have taken its name either from 'Cynel's water meadow' or from 'The marsh by the kiln' and either derivation may be possible as the flat meadowland lying between Kilnsey and Conistone is the bed of a long gone glacial lake held back by a moraine across the valley near to Chapel House Farm.
 Rushes were harvested from the water meadows in front of the Crag and taken to the Abbey, and there was also a large lime kiln attached to Kilnsey Grange which supplied lime for the monk's building work.
 In the villages of Kilnsey and Conistone there are buildings of historical merit and beauty built around the 17th Century.
 On the slopes above both villages are field barns which have served the Wharfedale farmers for generations.
 These traditional farm buildings have been enlarged and adapted to serve the changing needs of their owners and occupiers, in some cases, since early 17th Century

-Conistone, which it is said means 'farmstead of cows' or 'Kings Manor' is a charming and quiet village hidden away from the main road to the east of Wharfedale.
-It was mentioned in the Domesday book as Cunestune.
+Conistone - meaning 'the king's farmstead', mentioned in the Domesday book as 'Cunestune' - is a charming and quiet village hidden away from the main road on the east side of Wharfedale.
 Conistone Dib is a narrow gorge, which was created by post-glacial floodwater, and leads upwards from the village green, through Gurling Trough, to an area of spectacular limestone scenery.
 A second melt water channel running alongside Grass Wood has a dry waterfall known as Dib Scar, and Dib Beck below then runs down the hillside to join the River Wharfe at White Nook.
 A knoll with a very distinctive shape to the north East of Conistone village, is known as Conistone Pie.
 Grass Wood is an area between Conistone and Grassington and is a good example of an upland ash wood on limestone pavement which offers interesting walks through a well wooded and picturesque area.
 Lower Grass Wood, next to the river, is owned by the Woodland Trust and has ash, oak, birch, blackthorn, dog rose and hazel trees.
 Here you can find primroses, cowslip and bluebells during the year.
 Grass Wood is owned and managed by the Yorkshire Wildlife Trust and you can find herb paris, wild garlic, lily of the valley, Solomon's Seal, orchids, violets, harebells and field scabious plants.

 On the lower hillsides above Conistone are well-developed field terraces, known locally as lynchets (or raines in Grassington) which are evidence of earlier arable farming.
 At higher levels, dewponds are a common sight on this side of the River Wharfe, where there are fewer springs.
 Field lime kilns appear at regular intervals: these date from a time when limestone was burnt to make agricultural lime which was spread on the land to improve and increase the productivity of the meadows and pastures.
 Scott Gate Lane is the start of an ancient trackway, Bycliffe Road, crossing the moor to Middlesmoor in Nidderdale.
 In the past this same route served the many mines, mostly lead from at least the 17th Century, but also to bring down peat and poor quality coal to Conistone village.